Saturday, February 7, 2026

 Santa Works the 3 to 11 Shift - Carol Kagan

 Our family Christmas traditions included not only a tree but also an elaborate Christmas garden with a train.
 The week before Christmas my Dad would bring up the large platform on legs from the basement.
 It was 2 ft. tall and 6 ft. x 6 ft. square.
 It was situated in a corner of the large living room.
 When we went to bed on Christmas Eve it only had a fresh cut tree at the far end.
+We were told Santa would decorate the tree when he visited.
 In the morning, we raced down the stairs and practically fell into a room full of brightly wrapped presents.
 There was the steady clack of the train rounding the tracks and a pine scent filled the air.

 Santa had come and decorated the tree and transformed the platform into a beautiful snow covered Christmas garden.
 The tree was dotted with colored lights and among the draping silver tinsel were the ornaments we knew from years past.
 There was a train, a train station, and tree-lined streets with lighted houses.
 There was a mirror for a pond with ice skaters, a field in the far corner with lead soldiers marching in rows, and an out-of-season apple orchard with pink blossoms.